danilppzz/Discord-Emojis-API/README.md

+> [!IMPORTANT]
+> This project is made for educational purposes and I'm not responsible for its use.

 # Discord Emojis API
 This is an Unofficial Discord api for search emojis in local database ( Only backend part ), you can use this tool in a future when I deploy it, now i can only show you the